-Assembly Bill 4953 and Senate Bill 3842 are fundamentally misguided proposals that would increase prescription drug costs and hike health care costs for New Jersey families, employers and unions.
+Assembly Bill 4953 and Senate Bill 3842 are fundamentally misguided proposals that would increase prescription drug prices and hike health care costs for New Jersey families, employers and unions.

-Assembly Bill 4953 and Senate Bill 3842 would ban pay-for-performance incentives in the private health care marketplace that employers and unions rely on to lower prescription drug costs for the working people who depend on them for health insurance coverage.
-Higher prescription drug costs for New Jersey employers and unions will result in higher out-of-pocket costs for New Jersey patients.
+Assembly Bill 4953 and Senate Bill 3842 would ban pay-for-performance incentives in the health care marketplace that employers and unions currently rely on to negotiate lower prescription drug prices–saving money for working families.
+These incentives are successful at reducing prescription drug costs and out-of-pocket expenses for patients.
+Higher prescription drug costs for New Jersey employers and unions will result in higher out-of-pocket costs for those who rely on them for health coverage.

 What Assembly Bill 4953 and